ExinOne/support.exinone.com/docs/FAQs.md

 Q: Why are there coins in the ticker that cannot be traded?

-A: ExinOne will support more tokens trading, if you want to trade a certain token, you can contact us.
+A: ExinOne will support more tokens trading.
+If you want to trade a particular token, you can contact us.